Random cover times using the Poisson cylinder process: Preliminary results concerning the Poisson cylinder model

-In Lemma \ref{lem:measurebounds_org} we considered $\mu_{d,1}(\L_{B(o,1)}\cap \L_{B(r e_1,1)})$ for large values of $r.$ Next, we need to consider this for small values of $r.$ In contrast to Lemma \ref{lem:measurebounds_org}, no such result exists in the literature, and so we provide a full proof.
+Lemma \ref{lem:measurebounds_org} applies to $\mu_{d,1}(\L_{B(o,1)}\cap \L_{B(r e_1,1)})$ for large values of $r.$ Next, we need to consider the same expression but for small values of $r.$ In contrast to Lemma \ref{lem:measurebounds_org}, no such result exists in the literature, and so we provide a full proof.